 The Timer action can be used to run actions at designated times.
 Timers have the capability to run at a specified time and also have options to be TCPA compliant as well.
 For example, a Timer can be set to send a reminder to a customer 5 minutes before their selected call time.

 But sometimes, that reminder may be set to send outside of TCPA compliant hours.
-In order to comply by TCPA restrictions, Timers have the option to pass in a TCPA compliant calendar from the customer's timezone and send the reminder in the previous/upcoming available window.
+In order to comply by TCPA restrictions, Timers have the option to pass in a TCPA compliant Availability Schedules from the customer's timezone and send the reminder in the previous/upcoming available window.

 Best Practices using Timers